Updated June 6th, 2022

 Blockchain isn’t very popular in publishing yet, but that doesn’t mean it’s useless.
 As more authors, academic publications, and publishing houses move towards digital, blockchain can provide enormous benefits.
 It can improve payment systems and copyright protection (and not only).

 1. Better payment systems - blockchain technology reduces the need for the middleman in a payment process.
-In the case of publications, the need to give more money to editors, for example, is no longer necessary, making the payment processing time shorter and account creation easier.
+For example, in the case of publications, the need to give more money to editors is no longer necessary, making the payment processing time shorter and account creation easier.
 Thanks to blockchain, smart wallets can carry out clauses according to predefined rules to help with automatically releasing payment once the publisher approves the content.

 Blockchain continues to improve and facilitate the payment process in the following scenarios: